 With a title, you can make changes to the landscape, access everything that’s on the property, and otherwise make management decisions about how the land is used and who can take advantage of it.

 The titleholder can transfer a home title or land title to someone else, either partially or in full.
 This happens when people collaborate in a joint business venture and want to share the use of a property or when an owner wants to turn their property into an inheritance in order to transfer the title to an inheritor.

 You can only transfer the aspects that you own, however, in the amount that you own them.
 Someone with a partial title on a piece of land cannot transfer the whole property to a receiver.
 It may sound logical that you couldn’t do this, but you may be surprised how often people try it.

-A deed is a document as opposed to a title, which is a legal right.
-A property deed is written down and recorded to transfer titles between people.
+A deed is a document that records the transfer of title between people.
 This is both for full transfers (as in an inheritance) and for partial transfers, as in a new business venture.

 Deeds are official documents that have to follow the Statute of Frauds and must be recorded at an assessor’s office or courthouse.
 They are not binding documents in most states without this authorization.